garylirocks/quickrefs/windows.markdown

 sudo apt-get install git
 ```

+#### Credential management

-You could use the Windows Git Credential Manager in WSL (https://github.com/GitCredentialManager/git-credential-manager/blob/main/docs/wsl.md):
+You could use the Git Credential Manager (installed in Windows) in WSL (https://github.com/GitCredentialManager/git-credential-manager/blob/main/docs/wsl.md):

 - Git inside of a WSL can launch the GCM Windows application transparently to acquire credentials (seems not work, need to do it in Windows)
 - Windows stores the credentials, which could be shared by Windows applications and WSL